PAY RANGE: 16

 · work independently as well as establish and maintain effective working relationships with associates, contractors and others.

-Successful completion of two years of college with major course work in horticulture, arboriculture, landscape design, agronomy or closely related field.
+Successful completion of 60 college credits at an accredited college or university or technical school with major course work in horticulture, arboriculture, landscape design, agronomy, environmental science or closely related field.

 Two years of experience in arboriculture.